forkkit/glamplify/README.md

     // if you want to pass a detailed message then use logger.Debug("something_happed_event", log.Fields {
-        constants.MessageLogField: "something that I was expecting actually did happen!", })
+        log.Message: "something that I was expecting actually did happen!", })

     // Fields can contain any type of variables, but here are some helpful predefined ones